 Each activity explores different aspects of simple and compound machines.
 Teachers are provided with an explanation of mechanical advantage.

 Frequently Asked Questions

 The 2019 Hess Toy Truck is on sale now, right here

 A: A program designed to help students learn Science, Technology, Engineering and Mathematics using the iconic Hess Toy Truck as a learning tool.

-A: The STEM kits that we grant to qualifying and selected teachers are provided as a donation to the school.
-You cannot purchase a STEM kit.
+A: The STEM Kits that we grant to qualifying and selected teachers are provided as a donation to the school.
+You cannot purchase a STEM Kit.

-A: When it comes to a federal vs. state ID number, things can sometimes get confusing.
-A federal ID number is basically the same as an employer ID number, and is a unique set of nine digits (formatted 12-3456789) that defines your business as a working, tax-paying entity by the Internal Revenue Service (IRS) within the United States of America.
-You use your federal ID number to conduct tax-related tasks, such as opening a business bank account, or filing your business taxes in April.
-A state tax ID (which can have various formats depending on the state) is used solely for state tax reporting.
-They aren’t portable, so they are generally not requested by other agencies or third parties, including Hess.
+A: When it comes to ID numbers, things can sometimes get confusing.
+In order to apply for a STEM kit, you will need your institution's Federal Tax ID number.
+A federal ID number is basically the same as an employer ID number; it’s a unique set of nine digits (formatted xx-xxxxxxx) that verifiably defines your business as a entity by the Internal Revenue Service (IRS) within the United States of America.
+Your school has a federal ID number in order to conduct tax-related tasks, so make sure you get that proper number from them.
+Don’t make the mistake of submitting your employer’s state tax ID (which can have various formats depending on the state) or EIN number which is typically used for federal tax exempt status.

 A: While we get many requests for product or financial gifts, Hess has a specific donation and gifting plan which we stick to.